70% of websites are vulnerable to hacker attacks

 The problem is often expressed like this: “Once our website is built…” or “As soon as we have our site developed, then…”.
 That reveals a critical misunderstanding about web development: Websites aren’t static, one-time developments.
 They are organic; they evolve; they grow and change with the needs of the organisation.
 A website is developed and built, but the process doesn’t stop there.
 Unfortunately, because of the misunderstanding about the lifecycle of a website, organisations think they save money by having a site developed and then left alone.
 However, thas decision actually costs more money in many cases.

 Our maintenance plans are cost effective and can be tailored to your specific needs.

-If your website is built on the WordPress platform (90%) of ours are, then we can offer a fixed maintenance plan of just £49 per month.
+If your website was built by us, using the WordPress platform, then we can offer a fixed maintenance plan of just £49 per month.

 Why do I need a maintenance plan for my website?

 Having a maintenance plan gives you peace of mind knowing your site is in good hands and well taken care of.
-Your site will be regularly checked, optimized and backed up.
-A programmer will be assigned to your website, becoming familiarized with it so as to ensure faster and more efficient updates are done when needed.
+Your site will be regularly checked, optimised and backed up.
+A programmer will be assigned to your website, becoming familiarised with it so as to ensure faster and more efficient updates are done when needed.

 Maintenance plan benefits include:

 Upgrading core files & plugins

 Other tasks needed to keep your site information and look current and up to date.